Alreriabiceps/nstp/README.md

 8. Run `npm run install` to build the project.
 9. Run `npm run build` to build the project.
 10. Run `php artisan migrate:fresh --seed` command in your project directory to migrate the database.
+11. Run `php artisan storage:link` command in your project
-11. Run `php artisan serve` to start the local development server.
+12. Run `php artisan serve` to start the local development server.

 ## Troubleshooting
 - If you encounter any issues, make sure that the Apache and MySQL services are running in XAMPP.